 For a more detailed analysis, read our guide to the pros and cons of debt consolidation.

-How Much Could You Save?
+How Much Could You Save by Consolidating Debt?

 Our debt consolidation calculator can help you estimate your potential savings based on your specific debts.
 For a deeper look at the numbers, read our guide on how much you could save with debt consolidation.

-How to Get Started
+How Do You Get Started with Debt Consolidation?

 - Gather your information: Make a list of all your current debts, including balances, interest rates, monthly payments, and any early repayment charges.
 Also note your property value and outstanding mortgage balance if you are a homeowner.